JoshSJKim/Basic-Algorithm-Scripting/README.md

 - use ```sort()``` to sort elements of an array in logical sequence.
 - default sort order is ascending
+- The default comparison criteria is based on UTF-16 code unit values (I really don't know what this means but it's not the common logical order)
+- If no function is passed to .sort(), by default, it will convert the elements into strings for comparison.

+- by passing a function to the sort method, you can specify the sorting order.

 ```js
 let numbers = [4, 56, 23, 8]